quantuminformation/test-recorder/README.md

 using `document.currentScript.dataset`.
 This works in Chrome, Edge and FF.
 If IE support is needed I'll have to add some extra functionality.

-If an element doesn't have an id then a dom path selector will be generated to click on this button in a test, ie
+If an element doesn't have an id then an exlusive dom path selector will be generated to click on this button in a test, ie
 ```js
 click("html>body>div>div:eq(0)>button");
 andThen(function () {